anotherLostKitten/embly-ignments/README.md

 	cmp a2, a3
 	bxge lr
 	push {a3, v1, v2, v3, lr}
-	mov a4, a2 // a4 = pivot location
+	mov a4, a2 // a2 = pivot location
 	ldr v2, [a1, a2,lsl#2] // v2 = pivot value
-qsiloop: // find leftmost number greater than pivot, save index to a2
+qsiloop: // find leftmost number greater than pivot, save index to a4
-	ldr v3, [a1, a2,lsl#2] // v1 = possible out of order value
+	ldr v3, [a1, a4,lsl#2] // v1 = possible out of order value
 	cmp v3, v2
 	bgt qsjloop
-	add a2, a2, #1
+	add a4, a4, #1
-	cmp a2, a3 // comparing to the end of the list vs comparing to j is the same blt qsiloop
+	cmp a4, a3 // comparing to the end of the list vs comparing to j is the same blt qsiloop
 qsjloop: // find rightmost number less than pivot at, save index to a3
 	ldr v1, [a1, a3,lsl#2]
 	cmp v1, v2
 	subgt a3, a3, #1
 	bgt qsjloop
-	cmp a2, a3
+	cmp a4, a3
 	// swap if out of order
 	bge qsloopout
 	str v3, [a1, a3,lsl#2]
-	str v1, [a1, a2,lsl#2]
+	str v1, [a1, a4,lsl#2]
 	b qsiloop // repeat if maybe more out of order elements
 qsloopout:
-	mov a2, a4
+	//mov a2, a4
 	// swap pivot with last number smaller than it str v2, [a1, a3,lsl#2]
 	str v1, [a1, a2,lsl#2]